adiallo07/adiallo07.github.io/index.md

     <div class="row-fluid">
         <div class="span5">
             During my PhD, my main research interest focused on representation learning.
-In particular, how to learn appropriate representation for complex data and or in non standard setting.
+Particularly, how to learn appropriate representation for complex data and or in non standard setting.
 I have also worked a bit on analogical reasoning and learning to rank. <br/>
             Recently, I started working on neuro-symbolic reasoning, program synthesis, particularly on program induction from natural language and more applied topics targeting the theory of repurposing. <br/>
         </div>
     </div>